Black Monday: Prague Stock Exchange saw the worst fall since mid-2016

 The Prague Stock Exchange experienced the most significant daily slump since the Brexit referendum in June 2016.
 The PX Index weakened by 2.81% to 1,058.69 points, to its lowest value since the end of October 2019, due to coronavirus concerns, Patria reported on February 25.

-“The phantom of coronavirus, which has spread to 30 countries, is bypassing the markets,” commented Patria Online analyst Jana Knechtlova, adding that the shares in the tourism and luxury sectors have declined the most, followed by the shares of automobile and mining industries.
+“The phantom of coronavirus, which has spread to 30 countries, is bypassing the markets,” commented Patria Online analyst Jana Knechtlova, adding that shares in the tourism and luxury sectors have declined the most, followed by the shares of automobile and mining companies.

-“While the depreciation of the Polish zloty or Hungarian forint was relatively uninteresting, the Czech crown has lost today three-quarters of a percent compared to Friday,” added Komercni Banka´s Chief Economist Jan Vejmelek, quoted by the Czech News Agency.
+“While the depreciation of the Polish zloty or Hungarian forint was relatively uninteresting, the Czech crown has lost today three-quarters of a percent compared to Friday,” added Komercni Banka’s chief economist Jan Vejmelek, quoted by the Czech News Agency.

-According to the Next Finance Chief Economist Vladimir Pikora, the exchange rate of Czech crown against the euro returned roughly to the end-January level.
+According to the Next Finance chief economist Vladimir Pikora, the exchange rate of Czech crown against the euro returned roughly to the end-January level.
 There is still room for further weakening, he added.

 “Concerns about the future are more than enough to actually spread pessimism.
 E.g. the Czech Ministry of Foreign Affairs no longer recommends Czech citizens to travel north of Italy to areas facing coronavirus spread,” he explained.